 Creating Link Bait on your Website

-This is for more advanced webmasters, but a great way of building natural links is to code special features of items to your website and then send out a Press Release announcing this.
+This is for more advanced webmasters, but a great way of building natural links is to code special features of items to a custom theme designed and developed for your website and then send out a Press Release announcing this.
 For example, conduct surveys on your site and publish the results, run competitions such as casino of the month or year with a fair voting system, install rankings tables on your site (the media love to research and comment to these sorts of things).
 Imagine another scenarios where you have a section, which posts casino scam news or operators that refuse to pay players.
 This type of content gets linked to all of the time in the gambling industry.